niorad/Skewbacca/readme.md

 - Placing four points on each corner of a lid via drag & drop
 - Generation and display of un-skewed image via ImageMagick

-## ToDo

-- Quicker generation of preview-image
-- Drag image into window and dock-icon
-- Remove boilerplate menu-entries
-- Enable arrow-keys for handles